henilmalaviya/HydroChain/README.md

-# HydroChain
+# HydroChain: Blockchain-Based Hydrogen Credit Management System

 **Empowering a Sustainable Future with Blockchain-Powered Green Hydrogen Credits**

----
+A comprehensive platform for managing green hydrogen credits using Ethereum smart contracts, IoT data verification, and decentralized identity (DID).

 ## Overview

 HydroChain is a comprehensive blockchain platform designed to be **Transparent · Verifiable · Decentralized**.
-Our system enables the seamless issuance, verification, and tracking of green hydrogen credits across their entire lifecycle, ensuring trust and accountability in the green hydrogen ecosystem.
+Our system enables:

+- **Issuing** of hydrogen credits by renewable energy plants
+- **Trading** of credits between plants and industries
+- **Retirement** of credits by industries after consumption
+- **Auditing** of transactions by authorized regulators/auditors
+- **IoT integration** for data-driven verification
+- **Decentralized Identity (DID)** for secure authentication

+The system combines blockchain's immutability with IoT data verification to create a trusted, transparent hydrogen credit ecosystem.

-## Use Case
+## Use Case & Market Challenges

 HydroChain addresses critical market challenges in green hydrogen credit trading by:

 - **Enabling secure buying and selling** of green hydrogen credits
 - **Preventing greenwashing** through transparent verification
 - **Eliminating duplicate selling** with blockchain-based immutability